Benefits of CAD Drafting

 • It is possible to automatically generate a plant schedule showing the species name and the exact number of all plants used in the design.
 If changes are made, the plant schedule can be refreshed and will show count changes.

-YouTube movie We suggest that communication between designer and the client should be ongoing during the design phase. gCADPlus can quickly generate a PDF version of the design quickly and easily.
-The SavePDF facility even enables zoomed in views of potion of the design.
+Landscape design is a two-way street.
+YouTube movie We suggest that communication between the designer and the client should be ongoing during the design phase. gCADPlus can quickly and easily generate a PDF version of the design.
+The SavePDF facility even enables zoomed-in views of a portion of the design.
 These views can be emailed to the client.
-Once that’s done encourage clients to use the annotation facility in Acrobat Reader and add comments to encourage two-way interaction between designer and client.
+Once that’s done, encourage clients to use the annotation facility in Acrobat Reader and add comments to promote two-way interaction between designer and client.